 Is Removal of the Drain Painful? – Back to Top

-No, it’s a new drain that is not painful.
-It might feel weird that something is moving inside – but it’s not painful.
+No, it might feel weird that something is moving inside – but it’s not painful.

 What is the Average Pain Time Period I Can Expect? – Back to Top